 Knit to the stitch indicated (to last 4 sts in this example) and turn work.
 The wrong side is in front of you.

 With your working yarn in front, slip the next stitch and pull the yarn to the back of your work.
-You gonna have a stitch like this, with double legs.
+You are going to have a stitch like this, with double legs.

 This step is usually called “make DS” – make double stitch -, because the stitch turned over on the needle looks doubled or divided.